Khovanov homology and rational unknotting: Introduction

-Since a crossing change is merely a special case of a proper rational replacement, we find that $ u_q(K) \leq u(K) $ holds for all knots $K$.
-So \cref{thm:rationalreplacement} can be seen as a strengthening of the inequality $\mathfrak{u}_X(K) \leq u(K)$, where $\mathfrak{u}_X(K)$ denotes one of the bounds constructed by Alishahi-Dowlin \cite{zbMATH07005602}.
+Since a crossing change is merely a special case of a proper rational replacement, we find that $ u_q(K) \leq u(K) $ holds for all knots~$K$.
+So \cref{thm:rationalreplacement} can be seen as a strengthening of the inequality $\mathfrak{u}_X(K) \leq u(K)$, where $\mathfrak{u}_X(K)$ denotes one of the bounds constructed by Alishahi--Dowlin \cite{zbMATH07005602}.
 Indeed, we have

 We shall see that none of these inequalities are equalities, and in fact, the gaps between the four involved invariants can be arbitrarily large.

 In contrast to \cref{thm:lambdahigh}, let us note that currently $\mathfrak{u}_X(K) \leq 3$ holds for all knots $K$ for which $\mathfrak{u}_X$ has been computed.
 The essentially only known knot with $\mathfrak{u}_X(K) = 3$ was recently found by Manolescu and Marengon \cite{zbMATH07144520}.
 Still, it seems a reasonable conjecture that $\mathfrak{u}_X$ is unbounded, though the proof of that conjecture might require more complicated knots and methods of computation than our proof of the unboundedness of $\lambda$ in \cref{thm:lambdahigh}.